-HK\$163,500
+HK\$ 163,500

+Exemplary damages HK\$ 75,000

-Injury to feelings HK\$ 75,000
+Injury to feelings HK\$ 88,500

-Loss of income HK\$ 88,500

 The Court granted damages for loss of income as it took the Plaintiff four and a half months to find a new job.
-Since the new job's salary was lower than the one offered by the Defendant, the Court had also awarded the salary's difference to the Plaintiff, but limited to a period of three months, as the Court realized that work in the private sector offered no guarantees of security of salary and employment.
-For the injury to feelings, the Court considered that the Plaintiff had worked for the Defendant for one and a half years in a respected position and had established friendships with colleagues.
+Since the new job's salary was lower than the one offered by the Defendant, the Court had also awarded the salary difference to the Plaintiff, but limited to a period of three months, as the Court realised that work in the private sector offered no guarantee of security of salary and employment.

+For injury to feelings, the Court considered that the Plaintiff had worked for the Defendant for one and a half years in a respectable position and had established friendships with colleagues.
 Therefore, the amount of injury to feelings awarded was slightly higher than in other cases.